ioBroker/ioBroker.js-controller/packages/common/README.md

-# File objects DB base classes for ioBroker
+# Common class for ioBroker
-The Library contains the Database classes for File based objects database client and server.
+The Library contains the common utils for the ioBroker controller.

 ## License
 Apache 2.0
-Copyright 2018-2020 bluefox <dogafox@gmail.com>
+Copyright 2018-2021 bluefox <dogafox@gmail.com>